 Badgers and their setts are protected by law.
-If you think that someone has committed an offence under the Protection of Badgers Act 1992, please call our 24-hour Cruelty line on 0300 1234 999 - or contact the police.
+If you think that someone has committed an offence under the Protection of Badgers Act 1992, please call our cruelty line on 0300 1234 999 - or contact the police.

 Providing small amounts of supplementary food can be beneficial to badgers during dry summers or long periods of cold weather, when natural food is in short supply.

 Suitable foods include tinned cereal-based dog food, lightly cooked meat, cheese, unsalted peanuts, seasonal fruits.

 Please note: We recommend caution when feeding wildlife.
 Feed only small amounts to avoid dependence on non-natural food supplies and to prevent problems arising if neighbours do not welcome badgers, as this may lead to action being taken against the animals.

 Do not provide food if it encourages badgers to cross a busy road.

 Badgers on the road

 Sadly we see many badgers admitted to our wildlife centres with injuries due to traffic collisions, especially in early Spring.

 Make sure you take extra care of badgers on the road, particularly at night.
 Keep you high beams on, your speed low and be aware that another badger may be following one that has already crossed.